 Most Lenders: Typically, lenders will ask for your passport and visa.
 For loans on investment properties, they often require the loan to be made to a U.S.-based LLC, with you as the personal guarantor.
 In such cases, they may also ask for the LLC's operating agreement.

 Waltz: Establishing proof of identity (KYC) is a standard practice for investment loans.
 To verify your identity, all we require is a valid passport, which can be from your home country.
 If you don’t yet have an LLC, we can assist you in setting one up.
-With our Investor Kit, you'll receive an LLC along with an Employer Identification Number (EIN)—and it’s ready in just minutes!
+With our Investor Toolkit, you'll receive an LLC along with an Employer Identification Number (EIN)—and it’s ready in just minutes!

 Most lenders: Credit scores play an important role in loan approval.
 While some lenders may accept scores as low as 640, the real challenge for international borrowers is the reliance on U.S. credit history.
 For foreign borrowers who don’t have a U.S. credit score, this can make it much harder to get approved.
 Even if you have a strong credit score in your home country, the absence of a U.S. credit history can be a significant obstacle.